pagkly/Zed/Investopedia3/Understanding Voting Trust Agreements.md

 Understanding Voting Trust Agreements
 ## What Is a Voting Trust Agreement?

-A voting trust agreement is a contractual agreement in which shareholders with [voting rights](https://www.investopedia.com/terms/v/votingright.asp) transfer their shares to a trustee, in return for a voting trust certificate.
-This gives the voting [trustees](https://www.investopedia.com/terms/t/trustee.asp) temporary control of the corporation.
+A voting trust agreement is a contractual agreement in which shareholders with [[voting rights]](https://www.investopedia.com/terms/v/votingright.asp) transfer their shares to a trustee, in return for a voting trust certificate.
+This gives the voting [[trustees]](https://www.investopedia.com/terms/t/trustee.asp) temporary control of the corporation.

 Details of a voting trust agreement, including the timeframe that it lasts and the specific rights, are laid out in a filing with the SEC.

 ## How a Voting Trust Agreement Works

-Voting trust agreements are usually operated by the current directors of a company, as a countermeasure to [hostile takeovers](https://www.investopedia.com/terms/h/hostiletakeover.asp).
+Voting trust agreements are usually operated by the current directors of a company, as a countermeasure to [[hostile takeovers]](https://www.investopedia.com/terms/h/hostiletakeover.asp).
 But they may also be used to represent a person or group trying to gain control of a company—such as the company's creditors, who may want to reorganize a failing business.
 Voting trusts are more common in smaller companies, as it is easier to administer them.

-[Voting trusts](https://www.investopedia.com/terms/v/votingtrust.asp) are similar to [proxy voting](https://www.investopedia.com/terms/p/proxy-vote.asp), in the sense that shareholders designate someone else to vote for them.
+[Voting trusts](https://www.investopedia.com/terms/v/votingtrust.asp) are similar to [[proxy voting]](https://www.investopedia.com/terms/p/proxy-vote.asp), in the sense that shareholders designate someone else to vote for them.
 But voting trusts operate differently from a proxy.
 While the proxy may be a temporary or one-time arrangement, often created for a specific vote, the voting trust is usually more permanent, intended to give a bloc of voters increased power as a group—or indeed, control of the company, which is not necessarily the case with proxy voting.

 ## Requirements for a Voting Trust Agreement

-Voting trust agreements, which have to be filed with the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC), specify how long the agreement lasts for—which is usually for a number of years, or until a certain event happens.
+Voting trust agreements, which have to be filed with the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC), specify how long the agreement lasts for—which is usually for a number of years, or until a certain event happens.

 They also outline the rights of the shareholders, such as the ongoing receipt of dividends; procedures in the event of a merger, such as consolidation or dissolution of the company; and the duties and rights of trustees, such as what the votes will be used for.
 In some voting trusts, the trustee may also be granted additional powers, like the freedom to sell or redeem the shares.